Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 Martin has been best friends with three other people on the staff for as long as he can remember.
 Peter (Lars Ranthe), the psychology professor, Nikolaj (Magnus Millang), the band/orchestra teacher, and Tommy (Bo Larsen), the soccer coach/PE teacher.
 Inspired by the hypothesis of a Danish philosopher named Skarderud, Martin and his friends decide to try to have a blood alcohol level of 0.05% throughout most of the day with no drinking after 8pm or on the weekends.
 The results are both tremendous and terrifying.

 When Another Round first begins, the concept is that they drink just enough to loosen up and hopefully find the passion in both their work and their relationships again.
-Martin and his friends aren’t young anymore, but they’re right in between that age of being considered middle aged.
-It’s an experiment that is obviously going to be disastrous from the start, but the way that events unfold in the film keep the audience fascinated for a solid two hours.
+Martin and his friends aren’t young anymore, but they’re right in between that age of being considered middle-aged.
+It’s an experiment that is obviously going to be disastrous from the start, but the way that events unfold in the film keeps the audience fascinated for a solid two hours.

 The issue is that Martin and his friends keep increasing their alcohol intake.
 It begins as a rush, but steadily snowballs into alcoholism.
 The four men are almost caught on a couple occasions and try to give it up when things get really bad, but one of them is unable to stop drinking and becomes dependent on alcohol because of his newfound addiction.